smartdevicelink/sdl_hmi_integration_guidelines/docs/BasicCommunication/OnEventChanged/index.md

 : HMI

 Purpose
-: Notify SDL that an event becomes active
+: Notify SDL that an event becomes active or inactive

 SDL uses `OnEventChanged` notification to appropriately manage the hmiLevel and audioStreamingState of each application during an active event.